Programs and results

 Context Notes

 We call them athletes or participants, never clients at our facility.
-With a behavioral residential placement seeking our services numbers served increased.
+Two behavioral residential placement facilities currently use our services and account for part of the increase in client numbers

 Number of public events held to further mission